 subscription or open-access online resources such as electronic journals or electronic

 Faculty can use the same online Reserves Form for both print and electronic reserves.
 For Electronic Reserves, however, if items need to be scanned, a properly labeled copy (with full bibliographic citation) of the item will need to be submitted with the form.
-Please refer to the Libraries' Copyright Policy for Reserves when requesting that materials be placed on ERes.
-Contact: Michael Buttrey (Circulation and Media Evening Supervisor)
+Please refer to the Libraries' Copyright Policy for Reserves when requesting that materials be placed on eReserves.
+Contact: Michael Buttrey (Head of Access Services)

-To access the electronic course reserves, students connect to ERes and look up an item by course or by the instructor's last name.
+To access the electronic course reserves, students connect to eReserves and look up an item by course or by the instructor's last name.